FREE GUIDE

 • 50% of CO2 emitted from ships sailing to and from EU ports.

-There will be no free allowances for the maritime industry.
+There are no free allowances for the maritime industry.
 However, a phase-in period of requirements for the shipping industry is scheduled as follows:

 • 40 % of emissions reported in 2024 to be paid for in 2025